AsiaKabacinska/business-card2/README.md

 # My business-card

 Hello, here is my "business card", please have a look.
+This business card was designed in Figma by Maciek Korsan.
+Then I implemented it with html5 and CSS3.